-Folks getting set for Christmas Season in Kinston
+Folks getting set for Christmas season in Kinston

 Leon Steele with Pride of Kinston says this year’s festivities will be bigger and better than years past.

-Finally, at 6pm Saturday night, Santa will be on hand for the lighting ceremony in Pearson Park.
+Finally, at 6 pm on Saturday night, Santa will be on hand for the lighting ceremony in Pearson Park.

 Rep. Chris Humphrey and Sen. Jim Perry were able to secure $50,000 from the General Assembly to help add to Kinston’s Christmas, according to Steele.